Overview of Smallbore Target Shooting Organisation & Competitions

 The biggest differences between indoor and outdoor shooting are (a) the weather has to be contended with (wind, mainly, but occasionally rain, heat and cold) and (b) the quality of equipment and particularly ammunition become more significant.
 Most outdoor ranges have covered firing points so keeping dry while shooting is not really an issue, but it does tend to get the targets wet which can make scoring difficult, and wet targets are easy to tear if not handled carefully.
 All the major championships in the world are held outdoors at 50 metres (e.g. Olympics, Commonwealth games, continental championships etc).
 If you aspire to any national or international success in this sport you must shoot outdoors.

 Three-positional shooting is carried out in the positions of prone, standing and kneeling.
 Prone is where you lie on your front.
 Standing, is, well, just standing.
 In this position, there are no artificial supports allowed for the rifle and it is held up by the supporting arm resting on the side of the chest.
 It’s not easy.
-In kneeling shooting, a sling is allowed in order to help support the rifle.
+In Kneeling, a sling is allowed in order to help support the rifle.
 Here, the supporting arm’s elbow rests on a knee, and the shooter basically sits on the the other leg’s ankle, which may be supported by a cylindrical pad (called a ‘kneeling roll’) underneath it.
 3P is an extremely demanding part of the shooting sport.
-It takes about three hours of almost continuous shooting for the competitors to shoot the full international course of 40 shots each in kneeling, prone then standing.
+It takes about three hours of almost continuous shooting for the competitors to shoot the full international course of 40 shots each in kneeling, prone and standing, in that order.
 Each position requires its own set of special skills and the whole event is a test of concentration and stamina as much as anything.
 The top athletes train very hard at this.
+And yes, competitive shooters are called athletes these days.

 3P can be shot indoors, but only on ranges officially approved to be safe for the purpose.
 Only two ranges are so approved in Lothian (Edinburgh University/EU Alumni and Watsonians).